 |Insurance||Suitable travel insurance must be taken out by all members of the expedition.
 Once the risk assessment has been approved by the Insurance Department and the University Safety Office, expedition members may apply for the University's travel insurance.
 If the expedition is to a country where the Foreign and Commonwealth Office advises against travel, this will have to be referred in the first instance to the University Safety Office, with a copy to the Insurance Section, and for possible onward referral to the University's insurer.|

 |Expedition rules and bank authorisation||All members of the expedition must sign the Expedition Council rules and return these to the Council Secretary at least three weeks prior to departure.
 Bank details must also be provided when requested.|

 |Medical requirements and first aid training|

 One member of the expedition must be nominated Medical Officer and is responsible for organising first aid training for members, as well as medical arrangements.
-This includes making an appointment early in Hilary term with the University Occupational Health Service to discuss the expedition's requirements and make appointments for the other members.
+This includes making an appointment early in Hilary term with the University Occupational Health Service to discuss the expedition's requirements.

 You will also be required to submit a statement of the mandatory medical requirements and complete the first aid training form and medical requirements form.
 The estimated costs of medical treatment, supplies and first aid training must be included in the expedition's budget.
 Written confirmation that all members of the expedition have received the recommended advice, medical treatment and first aid training must be sent to the Secretary of the Expeditions Council at least two weeks prior to expedition's departure.Failure to comply with these procedures will be reported to the Proctors and any recognition and financial support provided by the University withdrawn.